CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Testing-a-Map-for-Capture-the-Flag.md

   You can check for some of these before or after testing the map in-game.

 ### 2. Making the world
-- Open your Minetest client
-- Go to settings and under Capture the Flag, enable `Low RAM mode`.
+- Open your Minetest client and go to settings and under Capture the Flag, enable `Low RAM mode`.
 Enable this setting to prevent the game from crashing due to [memory related crashes](Troubleshooting.md#low-ram-mode).

   ![enable-low-ram-mode.png](enable-low-ram-mode.png)
 - Return back and make sure you are in the `Start Game` tab.